Most Used Categories

 Dr. Sally Gainsbury, the Director of the Gambling Treatment and Research Clinic in the Brain and Mind Centre at the University of Sydney, said a key concern with a “social” slots product is the lack of age checks.

-Young players usually aren’t able to fully understand the difference between a so-called social slot game and the real-money version.
+Young players may not understand the difference between a so-called social slot game and the real-money version.

 “Social games have no actual age verification, and these slots are a close simulation of real gambling,” Gainsbury continued.
 “My research shows that most youth can’t tell the difference.
 For many, social games make them want to gamble and think that they will win, as social slots have inflated payouts.”

-Some users of social casinos have sued Google, Apple, and Meta over gambling harm.
+Some users of social casinos have sued Google, Apple, and Meta over gambling-related harm.

 NFL ‘Social’ Casino